mviereck/x11docker/paper.md

 ## About x11docker

-The most popular Linux container frontend, Docker, does not provide a [display server](https://en.wikipedia.org/wiki/Display_server) that would allow to run applications with a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI), because Docker is originally built for server software.
+The most popular Linux container frontend, Docker, does not provide a [display server](https://en.wikipedia.org/wiki/Display_server) that would allow running applications with a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) (GUI), because Docker is originally built for server software.
 `x11docker` fills this gap.